Spider201866/Alan_web/memory-bank/systemPatterns.md

 -   **Conditional Logging**: A custom logging module (`public/scripts/log.js`) wraps `console` methods to provide environment-aware logging (e.g., silencing debug messages in production).

 -   **UI Table Consistency**: All table cell content in the "View Records" page is centered both vertically and horizontally for readability.
 The delete (trash can) icon is always red to clearly indicate destructive actions.
+-   **Comprehensive Documentation**: All logical JavaScript files are documented with JSDoc comments for functions and file-level overviews to explain the purpose of each module.

 ---